Why You Will Probably Pay Too Much for Your Web Site Design

 Since WordPress itself is free, you do not need to pay for the software.
 Using a powerful web design tool called Divi, a small number of design companies such as Hosting And Designs L.L.C. are able to offer custom web design services geared towards those clients who want that $2,000 looking website (many designers charge a lot more).
 They may even have an interest in knowing how to edit parts of their own site themselves.
 A small number of design firms such as HostingAndDesigns.com can whip out all the bells and whistles.
 We can create that same thousand dollars or more looking website.
 At the same time, still adhering to important web design practices that Google demands;

 5) This will go on but you get the point…

-Many proprietary and cheap do-it-yourself web design services often times do not comply with industry design standards so they all show up differently in various web browsers such as Safari, Internet Explorer, Chrome, Firefox etc. and are actually not mobile friendly, even though they may even appear to be on your particular browser.
-Your visitors will no doubt be using one of at least four major web browsers available.
-If a design looks good in the Chrome browser but not so great on the Safari browser, that means millions of iPads and iPhones will not display your website correctly.
+Many proprietary and cheap do-it-yourself web design services often times do not comply with industry design standards.
+This means they all show up differently in various web browsers such as Safari, Internet Explorer, Chrome, Firefox etc. Many times they are actually not mobile friendly either, even though they may even appear to be

 Self-Designed – Can be risky